Rockets edge Thunder to win wild Game 7, move on to Lakers - WHIZ News

 One of his 3s gave the Thunder a six-point lead, but Houston closed strong to lead 61-59 at the break.

-Houston got the final five points of the third on a basket by Westbrook and a 3-pointer by Jeff Green, another former Oklahoma City player, to take an 85-80 lead to the final 12 minutes.
+Houston got the final five points of the third on a basket by Westbrook and a 3-pointer by Jeff Green, another former Oklahoma City player.

 TIP-INS